Researchers find TikTok fails to ban political advertising

 The platform has acknowledged the need for improvement and is reportedly working on enhancing its ad review processes, which include both machine and human moderation.

-However, the ongoing presence of political messages on TikTok indicates significant challenges in regulating content amid heightened scrutiny from US lawmakers regarding national security concerns related to its Chinese ownership.
+However, the ongoing presence of political messages on TikTok indicates significant challenges in regulating content amid heightened scrutiny from U.S. lawmakers regarding national security concerns related to its Chinese ownership.

 TikTok's failure to adequately enforce its political advertising ban raises concerns about the platform's role in disseminating misinformation during a critical election period.